Layerbase Cloud

 Add-ons

-Capabilities built into engines you already run.
-Email and password auth on libSQL, a job queue on Valkey.
+Platform features built into the databases you already run.
 No separate service, no separate bill.

 Point TablePlus at a DuckDB instance.
 Run SQLAlchemy against SQLite-as-a-service.
 The Postgres wire protocol on top of engines that never had network protocols.